Lottie Lyell: Career

-Charlotte Cox started her acting career at the age of 17.
+Lyell started her acting career at the age of 17.
 She took the stage name of Lottie Lyell, and in 1910 at age 20 had her theatre breakthrough, when she performed as Maggie Brown in An Englishman's Home.
 The travelling theatre company took Lyell on tour for the show and she performed across Australia, including Tasmania, and New Zealand.
 After visiting 85 towns, the tour ended when a flood held up the production in Murtoa, Victoria.
 Lyell's later theatre successes continued when she joined the Clark and Meynell Company.